Sidney Kibrick: Our Gang

-He made his uncredited film debut in Out all Night (1933), and after a few more uncredited roles was cast as a regular in 1935.
-Although his character was then unnamed, from 1937 to 1939, he was given the character name of "Woim" (a Brooklyn accent vernacular pronunciation of "worm"), who was the sidekick of the neighborhood bully "Butch", played by Tommy Bond.
+Kibrick was discovered at Grauman's Chinese Theatre while accompanying his mother.
+He subsequently appeared in the Our Gang short subjects produced by Hal Roach.
+He made early uncredited film appearances, including Out All Night (1933), and became a regular member of the series in 1935.
+From 1937 to 1939, he portrayed "Woim" (a Brooklyn accent vernacular pronunciation of "worm"), the sidekick to the bully "Butch", played by Tommy Bond.